 Since 1923 LOWA has been making exceptional outdoor footwear from hikers, climbers, mountaineers, and other outdoorsmen.
 Though they are a popular brand throughout the world, they are a European manufacturer- in fact, their boots are all 100% handcrafted in Europe.

-You can’t really say which backpacking or hiking boot is the best but the Tibet GTX comes pretty close the ideal style.
-There are tons of other boots on the market that may be impressive in certain aspects but few are all-around as great or highly-praised as this one.
+You can’t really say which backpacking or hiking boot is the best but the Tibet GTX comes pretty close to the ideal style.
+There are tons of other boots on the market that may be impressive in certain aspects but few are all-around as great or highly praised as this one.

 When it comes down to it, the average hiker or backpackers wants a shoe that looks as good as it performs, will truly last through multiple seasons of use and is going to give the best foot support possible.
 The Tibet GTX goes above and beyond these important features of a good boot.

 The features of the Tibet GTX are modest in number but certainly impressive in function.
 The basics of this boot’s design include:

 - Midsole made of a combo of PU mold + Lowa’s SPS Cushion